Greenhouse Gases Have Already

 Reached Dangerous Tipping Point

-The carbon dioxide equivalent of greenhouse gases (GHG) in the atmosphere has already exceeded 390 parts per million (NOAA) (with total "long-term" GHG exceeding 455 parts per million).
+The global carbon dioxide equivalent of greenhouse gases (GHG) in the atmosphere has exceeded 400 parts per million (NOAA).
 (Intergovernmental Panel on Climate Change Report) This level is considered a tipping point.

 Global temperatures are now the highest in 4,000 years.

 Report from National Oceanic & Atmospheric Administration:

 In 2015, CO2 levels reached a new record.